Chang Hoon Oh

 Biography

-Professor Oh is the William and Judy Docking Professor of Strategy at the University of Kansas School of Business.
-He previously was the William Saywell Professor in Asia Pacific Business at the Beedie School of Business, Simon Fraser University, Vancouver, Canada, and the inaugural Alan Rugman Visiting Fellow in the Henley Business School, University of Reading, UK for 2015–16.
+Chang Hoon Oh is the William and Judy Docking Professor of Strategy at the University of Kansas School of Business.
+He previously was the William Saywell Professor in Asia Pacific Business at the Beedie School of Business in Simon Fraser University, Vancouver, Canada.
+Oh was a distinguished visiting scholar at KAIST Graduate School of Business during summer 2023; the inaugural Alan Rugman Visiting Fellow in the Henley Business School, University of Reading, United Kingdom for the 2015–16 academic year; and a visiting professor in Korea University Business School for the 2015-16 academic year.
 He also worked for Brock University as an associate professor, and for the Kelley School of Business, Indiana University-Bloomington, as an associate instructor.
-Oh was a marketing manager of Samsung Electronics and Samsung Corporation at their headquarters.
+He received his doctoral degree from the Kelley School of Business, Indiana University-Bloomington.
+Oh worked for Samsung Electronics and Samsung Corp. in various capacities.
 He served his military service as an instructor, first lieutenant ROTC, in South Korea.

-His research centers on non-market strategy in challenging environments, business continuity and sustainability, and globalization versus regionalization.
+He is best known for his pioneering research on business responses to natural disasters and other types of catastrophic risks, which he started in 2006.
+His research centers on business responses to NOSTEP (natural, organizational, social, technological, economic, and political) risks, business continuity and sustainability, non-market strategy in challenging environments, and globalization versus regionalization.
 He also proceeds to interdisciplinary works and bridges between business and economics, and between business and political science.
-His research has been supported by the Social Sciences and Humanities Research Council of Canada (SSHRC), Canadian International Resources and Development Institute (CIRDI) and the National Research Foundation of Korea (NRF).
-He has collaborated with World Wildlife Fund of Nature (WWF) and United Nations Development Programme (UNDP).
+He was listed as one of the Top Scientists in the field of business and management by research.com (2023).
+Oh's research has been supported by the Social Sciences and Humanities Research Council of Canada (SSHRC), Canadian International Resources and Development Institute (CIRDI) and the National Research Foundation of Korea (NRF).
+He has collaborated with World Wildlife Fund of Nature (WWF), United Nations Development Programme (UNDP), and EY-Korea.

-He received the OB/HRM/OT Best Paper Award (with J. Oetzel) from International Management Division of Academy of Management in 2015; the best paper award (with J. Oetzel) from the European International Business Academy in 2016; and the "That is Interesting" award (with M.Y.
+He received the Temple/AIB Best Paper Award (with S. Ho) from the Academy of International Business, 2021, the OB/HRM/OT Best Paper Award (with J. Oetzel) from International Management Division of Academy of Management in 2015; the best paper award (with J. Oetzel) from the European International Business Academy in 2016; and the "That is Interesting" award (with M.Y.
 Kim) supported by Aalto University at Academy of International Business in 2018.
 His studies were also nominated several times for the Haynes Prize of the Most Promising Scholars (2009, 2012) and for the Temple/AIB Best Conference Paper (2012, 2017) by the Academy of International Business, for the Carolyn Dexter Award by Academy of Management (2017, 2020), and the Best Conference Paper Award by Strategic Management Society (2010, 2012, 2014).
-He has published more than 45 papers in peer reviewed journals.

 Education